camunda/camunda-docs/docs/self-managed/concepts/multi-region/dual-region.md

 import DualRegion from "./img/dual-region.svg";

 Camunda 8 is compatible with a dual-region setup under certain [limitations](#camunda-8-dual-region-limitations).
 This allows Camunda 8 to run in a mix of active-active and active-passive setups, resulting in an overall **active-passive** setup.
-The following will explore the concept, limitations, and considerations.

 :::caution

-You should get familiar with the topic, the [limitations](#camunda-8-dual-region-limitations) of the dual-region setup, and the general [considerations](#platform-considerations) on operating a dual-region setup.
+Before implementing a dual-region setup, ensure you understand the topic, the [limitations](#camunda-8-dual-region-limitations) of dual-region setup, and the general [considerations](#platform-considerations) of operating a dual-region setup.

 :::